MFAR Frequently Asked Questions

 How does a man sign up for the registry?

-To register with the Minnesota Fathers' Adoption Registry, a father must fill out a written registration form, sign it and return it to the Registry (in person or by mail).
+To register with the Minnesota Fathers' Adoption Registry, a father must complete the MFAR Registration Form (PDF) sign it and return it to the Minnesota Department of Health.
 There is no registration fee.